-- .
-A \$10.8 million increase from the sale of several new products introduced during 1998 and from existing products which were not available for sale during the first nine months of 1997.
+- A \$10.8 million increase from the sale of several new products introduced during 1998 and from existing products which were not available for sale during the first nine months of 1997.
 Also contributing to the increase was the opening of our Australian operation in October 1998. - .
 An increase of \$10.8 million in existing product sales.
 This increase resulted solely from increases in the volume of products sold.

-Management's Discussion and Analysis of Financial Condition and Results of Operations .
-A decrease of (\$7.3 million) due to an overall decrease in associate pack sales.
-A decrease of approximately (\$8.6 million) in associate pack sales related to the enrollment of new associates and was partially offset by a \$1.3 million increase in packs sold to associates renewing their association with us.
+.
+A decrease of (\$7.3) million due to an overall decrease in associate pack sales.
+A decrease of approximately (\$8.6) million in associate pack sales related to the enrollment of new associates and was partially offset by a \$1.3 million increase in packs sold to associates renewing their association with us.
 The wholesale prices of our associate packs changed in May and June 1998 as we added some additional packs to our existing line.
 Associate pack sales decreased due to a delay in introducing the new associate packs until May 1998.
 As the new associate packs were not available until May 1998, it is not possible to determine if the overall decrease in associate pack sales was indicative of a short-term deferral of such revenue or a permanent loss.
 In addition, we believe the slowdown was caused by associates focusing on the pre-opening activities in Australia, resulting in a decrease in domestic recruiting and pack sales.
 We are currently exploring new strategies to increase associate pack sales and renewals.